aidenzma/Searchuse/README.md

 Credits:
 - Some sound effects are from games such as Minecraft, CS2, Last Day on Earth, etc.
-- Some items are inspired by the games as mentioned above such as Invis Pot, Bandages, AWP, etc.
+- Some items are inspired by the games mentioned above such as Invis Pot, Bandages, AWP, etc.